decepticons441/decepticons/README.md

 **ALL OF THESE CALLS REQUIRE A USER IN THE X-USER HEADER**

+### GET /v1/users/
+* Gets all users
+* Content-Type header should all be set to application/json
+	* 200: Successfully retrieved all users
+	* 401: User is not logged in
+	* 500: Internal Server Error

+### POST /v1/users
+* Creates a new user account
+* Content-Type header should all be set to application/json
+	* 201: Successfully created user
+	* 400: Request body is not a valid user
+	* 415: Content-Type not application/json
+	* 500: Internal Server Error

+### Get /v1/chatroom/:chatid/members
+* Get members for specific chatroom
+* Content-Type header should all be set to application/json
+	* 200: Successfully retrieved memebers from channel
+	* 401: No valid user in the X-User header
+	* 500: Internal Server Error

+### POST /v1/sessions
+* Creates a new session for the user
+* Content-Type header should all be set to application/json
+	* 201: Successfully created a session
+	* 400: Request body is not a valid
+	* 401: Email/Password incorrect
+	* 415: Content-Type is not application/json
+	* 500: Internal Server Error

 ### GET /v1/chatroom
 * Will respond with all of the chatrooms that the user has stored
 * Content-Type header should all be set to application/json